hsivonen/charset/README.md

 The cargo features `serde` enables Serde support for `Charset`.

+## Minimum Rust Version

+Since this is an edition 2018 crate, the minimum required Rust version is 1.31.0.

 ## Disclaimer

 This is a personal project.
 It has a Mozilla copyright notice, because